HanuKeyser/NovaWatch/README.md

 **Content rating** — PG-13, TV-MA, etc., shown as a badge in the details modal for both movies and TV shows.
 Fetched from a separate per-region TMDB endpoint (`release_dates` for movies, `content_ratings` for TV), tried in the viewer's own streaming region first, falling back to US.

 **Collection/franchise info** — for movies that TMDB has flagged as belonging to a collection (e.g. "Part of The Dark Knight Collection"), shown in the details modal.
 Movie-only; TV doesn't have an equivalent concept in TMDB.
-Marking one watched checks the rest of the library for another unwatched movie from that same collection and nudges toward it if there is one (see Milestone toast below).
+Informational only - there is no in-app nudge toward the next film in a collection (there briefly was; it went when in-app notifications were removed entirely).

 **Viewing Analytics** (Home) — total watch time (including rewatch passes), with a current-streak badge underneath it (consecutive calendar days with at least one watch/rewatch logged - resets to zero the moment a day is missed, distinct from the all-time-record "longest streak" the streak achievements track - lit orange while live, a neutral muted pill when there's no active streak), and counts of watched movies/shows/episodes/rewatches in the tile grid below.
 Sits below Continue Watching, not above it - the thing you actually act on (what to watch next) leads; stats and streaks are motivating, but secondary to that.